n000tavailable/tunedetective/README.md

 # Features:

+- Fetch multiple artists at once
+- Display the entire Discography of an artist
 - Search for music artists and view their similar artists
 - Explore the latest release of an artist, including album details and tracklist
 - Play track previews directly within the app